unteem/docker-training/exercises/runtime/README.md

 # Start a container

- - start an nginx container (use RUN)
+ - start an nginx container (use docker run)
- - see the default html page
+ - see the default nginx html page
   - with host port mapping (-p)
   - with container IP (use inspect to get local IP)
- - mount the current index.html instead of the default one (situated in /var/share/nginx/html) (-v)
+ - mount the current index.html instead of the default one (situated in /usr/share/nginx/html) (-v)
  - try to reach your peer web server!

 ## Help